Academics

 Program Overview

 Since 1965, Northeastern’s Bouvé College of Health Sciences has offered a leading speech-language pathology graduate program that reflects the university’s tradition of practice-oriented education.
-Adhering to the highest professional standards, you’ll be prepared for the rigors of clinical practice in educational and healthcare settings.
+Adhering to the highest professional standards, you will be prepared for the rigors of clinical practice in educational and healthcare settings through the state-of-the art on-campus Speech-Language Center.

 The speech-language pathology degree program offers a comprehensive curriculum emphasizing teamwork and interdisciplinary approaches to complex service delivery issues.
 As a student, you’ll assist academic and clinical faculty in conducting cutting-edge research and evidence-based practice on campus and at our affiliated world-renowned educational and medical institutions.
 You’ll graduate with the knowledge and skills needed for a lifetime of professional achievement and social contribution.